King's Highway 2 - Images

 City of Toronto

 Two views looking westerly along the Gardiner Expressway from Rees Street into the setting sun.
-Toronto's condominium boom has changed the pictured area forever.
+Toronto's condominium boom has changed the western downtown core considerably.
 When the Rogers Centre (then Skydome) opened in 1989, the venue was surrounded by derelict industrial areas.
 Just a decade later, the same area is inhabited by tens of thousands of people.
 Toronto Planning staff are planning a similar transition for an area of Toronto colloquially known as the Portlands, an area that is located at the mouth of the Don River, east of Downtown.
 With government mandates such as Ontario's Greenbelt Act, there is increasing pressure to curb residential sprawl, and redevelop 'brownfields' with new mixed use residential and commercial developments.

 Photos taken: December 27th, 2010.